BlueASIS/RR-Avatar-Studio-Calculator/README.md

 This is a port of [my web based calculator](https://calc.asis.blue/) for RR AS

+Special thanks to Snowfall for doing the majority of this port!

 Download the script, and install it to blender like any other addon by going to:
 Edit > Preferences > Install > Locate the .py > Enable it by clicking the checkbox!